axsemantics/rohrpost/doc/index.rst

 Welcome to the rohrpost documentation!

-rohrpost is a small library that aims to make protocol development for `Django's`_ sub-project channels_ (which provides websockets capabilities) easy and fun.
+rohrpost is a small library that aims to make protocol development for `Django's`_ sub-project channels_ (which provides WebSockets capabilities) easy and fun.

-It features a light weight, JSON based protocol, inculding an exemplary handler implementing a ping/pong method.
+It features a light weight, JSON based protocol, including an exemplary handler implementing a ping/pong method.
 It also comes with a variety of helper methods, and Django model mixins that allow to automatically send updates when an object is updated, deleted, or created.